We are now the Office of Student Advocacy and Accountability!

 The Role of an Advisor in Hearings and Meetings

 2. A student may change their advisor.
 The advisor supports the student through the conduct process; therefore, a student may choose to change their advisor at any point during the process or proceed without an advisor.
-Student Conduct staff will work with the student to help the process of changing their advisor if requested.
+OSAA staff will work with the student to help the process of changing their advisor if requested.

 3. An advisor cannot provide testimony or be a witness during a meeting or hearing.
 An advisor serves as a support person for the student.

 5. No student allegedly involved in the same conduct matter as the accused student, nor any witness for the accused student can serve as an advisor.
-If the advisor is directly involved with the conduct matter or if their involvement may be a conflict of interest, Student Conduct staff or a hearing officer may dismiss the advisor from a meeting or hearing.
+If the advisor is directly involved with the conduct matter or if their involvement may be a conflict of interest, OSAA staff or a hearing officer may dismiss the advisor from a meeting or hearing.

 6. Advisors may be dismissed from any conduct meetings or hearings if they disrupt the process or proceeding.
-The student conduct process is designed to be educational.
+The student disciplinary process is designed to be educational.
 When an advisor is disruptive, it interrupts the student’s educational experience and rights.

 7. The role of the advisor is the same whether or not the advisor is an attorney.
 The university conduct process is an educational endeavor, not a legal proceeding.